frerich/frerich.github.io/_posts/2025-11-14-postgres-large-objects-and-elixir.markdown

 For example, the [AWS RDS
-documentation](https://aws.amazon.com/rds/postgresql/pricing/) (RDS is Amazon's managed database offering) explains that at the time of this writing, 1GB of General Purpose storage for a in the us-east-1 region costs $0.115 per month for a PostgreSQL database.
+documentation](https://aws.amazon.com/rds/postgresql/pricing/) (RDS is Amazon's managed database offering) explains that at the time of this writing, 1GB of General Purpose storage in the us-east-1 region costs $0.115 per month for a PostgreSQL database.
 The [AWS S3 documentation](https://aws.amazon.com/s3/pricing/) (S3 is Amazon's object storage offering) documents, at the time of this writing, that storing 1GB of